srinivasanv/QEMU-gumstix-scripts/README.md

 That should work with both bash and zsh, in their respective rc files.
 Change the path as appropriate, and the alias names as preferred.

+While you're there, why not add this alias as well?
+Again, change the paths as appropriate.

+    alias q="qemu-system-arm -nographic -M verdex -pflash flash.img -sd sdcard.img"

 ## Gumstix
 Mounting and unmounting on the emulated gumstix system: coming soon.